shreyas029/Getting-Started-with-Terraform---Part01/README.md

 - Add Internet Gateway, alonfg with subnet configuration and availability zone.
 - Configure the route table and specify the VPC ID.
 - Add the Route Table Configuration and security groups.

+ ## Executing Terraform commands
+ After configuring the VPC, execute the folllowing commands on PowerShell.
+ - terraform fmt; terraform validate; terraform plan
+ - terraform apply (terraform statefile will be created) And the VPC can be verfied on the AWS Console.

+## Developingg Git Skills
+1. Generate SSH key from GitHub.
+Exceute the command, {ssh-keygen} to generate the keys.
+Then run cat followed by file path with '.pub' extension to retrieve the public key.